Announcement Trusted Radiation Monitoring Since 1949

 RDC's Commitment To Radiation Safety

 Radiation Detection Company is dedicated to keeping you and all your employees safe.
-We have 75 years of experience providing the highest quality dosimetry service to over 28,000 companies nationwide.
+We have 75 years of experience providing the highest quality dosimetry service to over 31,000 companies worldwide.

 Want to take the next step in getting your organization set up with RDC’s radiation safety products?
 Please visit our Solutions page to view our full suite of offerings.
 We offer a wide range of affordable and comprehensive solutions to fit the needs of any organization, large or small.